 - CPRS 001 BLS Provider (Level C) CPR course.
-Annual update required (CPRS 002 BLS Renewal [Level C] CPR).
-Call SAIT Life Support Training at 403.210.4009 for further information. - Student registration fee to the Alberta College of Medical Diagnostic and Therapeutic Technologists is approximately \$125.

-- Canadian Association of Medical Radiation Technologist (CAMRT) certification exam fees are approximately \$840 with an additional \$105 exam administration fee. - Nuclear Medicine Technology Certification Board (NMTCB) exam fees are approximately \$175. - Students are responsible for any additional expenses related to their practica including relocation Costs to practicum sites outside Calgary. - There is a fee associated with obtaining a police information check including Vulnerable Sector Check, payable to the Police or the Royal Canadian Mounted Police (RCMP). - Books and supplies are approximately \$2,600 in the First year and \$1,200 in the Second year. - Students must have a personal computer and access to the Internet.
+Annual update required.
+All CPR courses must be from the Heart and Stroke Foundation. - Student registration fee to the Alberta College of Medical Diagnostic and Therapeutic Technologists is approximately \$125. - Canadian Association of Medical Radiation Technologist (CAMRT) certification exam fees are approximately \$840 with an additional exam administration fee.
+Go to CAMRT.ca/ certification for the fee chart. - Nuclear Medicine Technology Certification Board (NMTCB) exam fees are approximately \$175. - Students are responsible for any additional expenses related to their practicum, including pre-practicum requirements as outlined by the program, and relocation costs to practicum sites outside of Calgary. - There is a fee associated with obtaining a police information check including Vulnerable Sector Check, payable to the Police or the Royal Canadian Mounted Police (RCMP).

+- Books and supplies are approximately \$2,600 in the First year and \$1,200 in the Second year. - Students must have a personal computer and access to the Internet.
 Most classes are taught at SAIT, but some require online access.
-All courses require additional self-study. - Students require an Apple personal digital assistant (iPad with blue tooth keyboard) with the ability to run the most current Apple iOS to support the CompTracker system. - There is a \$75 CompTracker user fee per semester. - Students must have their immunizations reviewed by the SAIT Health Clinic.
+All courses require additional self-study. - Students require a laptop or Apple IPad to support the CompTracker system.
+The device requires wi-fi capability, and the size is at the discretion of the student.
+Keyboards are advisable but not mandatory.
+Smartphones are not acceptable devices for CompTracker. - There is a required user license fee billed on a per semester basis.
+Each program will have a different student fee depending on how the system is used within the program.
+More information will be shared at orientation. - Students must have their immunizations reviewed by the SAIT Health Clinic.
 There is a \$75 charge to review vaccine history.
 Any vaccines to be administered will result in additional charges.

 Semester 1

 ANPH 215 - Anatomy and Physiology 3 credits

 NMED 210 - Professional Practice 3 credits

 NMED 220 - Quality Control 1 1.5 credits

 PHAR 230 - Radiopharmacy 1 1.5 credits

 PHYS 209 - Radiation Physics 3 credits

 RADP 210 - Radiation Protection 3 credits

 Semester 2

 INFC 215 - Infection Prevention and Control 1.5 credits

 MRAD 251 - Computed Tomography Theory 1 3 credits

 NMED 251 - Clinical Procedures 1 3 credits

 NMED 260 - Instrumentation 1 1.5 credits

 NMED 270 - Quality Control 2 3 credits

 PHAR 262 - Radiopharmacy 2 3 credits

 Semester 3

 MRAD 281 - Computed Tomography Theory 2 1.5 credits

 NMED 256 - Patient Care 1.5 credits

 NMED 275 - Clinical Integration 1 1.5 credits

 NMED 291 - Clinical Procedures 2 3 credits

 PHLB 236 - Phlebotomy and Intravenous Injections 1.5 credits

-Second year

-Semester 4

 NMED 310 - Instrumentation 2 1.5 credits

 NMED 320 - Dosimetry 1.5 credits

 NMED 331 - Applied Clinical Procedures 1 3 credits

 PRAC 309 - Practicum 1 6 credits

+Total 70.5 credits

+PRAC 343 - Practicum 3 6 credits

+NMED 390 - Clinical Integration 2 1.5 credits

+NMED 360 - Research for Allied Health 1.5 credits

-Semester 5
+Semester 6

+PRAC 322 - Practicum 2 6 credits

+NMED 381 - Applied Clinical Procedures 2 3 credits

 NMED 350 - Advanced Computers 1.5 credits

-NMED 381 - Applied Clinical Procedures 2 3 credits

-PRAC 322 - Practicum 2 6 credits

-Semester 6

-NMED 360 - Research for Allied Health 1.5 credits

-NMED 390 - Clinical Integration 2 1.5 credits

-PRAC 343 - Practicum 3 6 credits